ami-iit/sharedlibpp/README.md

 Simple cross platform plug-in system
 ====================================

-`shlibpp` is a tiny cross-platform library to create and load shared libraries for different platform (Linux/Mac/Windows). `shlibpp` provides an easy and portable way to create plug-ins which encapsulate your c++ classes inside a shared library (so, dylib, dll).
+`sharedlibpp` is a tiny cross-platform library to create and load shared libraries for different platform (Linux/Mac/Windows). `sharedlibpp` provides an easy and portable way to create plug-ins which encapsulate your c++ classes inside a shared library (so, dylib, dll).
 The original code is taken and from